DigitalPublishingToolkit/Money-Lab-Reader/docs/4_1-Haiven_Max.md

     Commune*, New York: International, 1993.

 [^41]: C.L.R.
-James, ‘They Showed the Way to Labor Emancipation: On Karl
+James, ‘They Showed the Way to Labor Emancipation: On Karl Marx and the 75th Anniversary of the Paris Commune’ (1946), <https://www.marxists.org/archive/james-clr/works/1946/03/paris-commune.htm>.

 [^43]: See Kristen Ross, *The Emergence of Social Space: Rimbaud and the